In Search of My Great-Grandpa

 Based on Margie's research, Carl August Kuehn moved with his family from Milwaukee to the Door County Peninsula in northeastern Wisconsin in 1886.
 He had purchased land on County T in Jacksonport and soon built a homestead there.
 Two more children were soon born to Carl August and Bertha.
 They were Herman born in 1887 and Paul born in 1889.

 During the last 13 years of his life, great-grandfather was a farmer and attended the Zion Lutheran Chuch in West Jacksonport.
 It was widely known that when the pastor couldn't be at the church service, Carl August filled in and delivered the sermon.
+In 1889 when the church was first formed, my great-grandfather was chosen to conduct a Sunday school in German for the youth of the church.

 Summary and Future Research